NEED FOR MULTI-MODAL TRANSIT HUB (MMTH-GNB)

 - Ticketing counter

-Some infra works need to be undertaken to realise the benefits of multi modal transit.
+Some infra works are needed to realise the benefits of a multi modal transit hub.

+One major bottleneck that needs to be resolved is the platform length to accommodate 24 coach express trains.
 As Further Extension of Platform towards the west is not possible due to the proximity of arterial road (Kengeri).
-To facilitate stoppage of 24 coach express trains, the platform must be extended towards east.
+So, to facilitate the stoppage of 24 coach express trains, the platform must be extended towards east.

 EXTENSION OF PLATFORM TOWARDS EAST